CACH LLC Is Suing Me in New York — What Do I Do?

 New York Consumer Protection Laws That Help You

 New York General Business Law § 601 prohibits unfair and deceptive debt collection practices.
-Although the statute does not create a private right of action as broad as some state UDAP laws, the New York Attorney General can enforce it, and conduct violating § 601 can support related claims.
+Although the statute does not create a private right of action as broad as some state UDAP laws, the New York Attorney General can enforce it, and conduct violating § 601 may support related claims.

 What Happens After I File My Answer?